wdunster/WDPrada_Lab_Notebook/LabLog/WD_Jan_24_Log.md

 ## <a name="goals"></a> **Daily Logs**

+### Jan 09
+- QC_WGS organized sample manifest

+### Jan 08
+- QC_WGS Lib prep 6 redo of all samples that had failed first lib prep
+- QC_WGS Tape station for 12 samples to determine bp length

 ### Jan 03
-- Lib prep for 24 QC_WGS samples
+- QC_WGS Lib prep 5 for 24 QC_WGS samples
 - At this point I have:
     13 BVI
     11 PR-F